ibarapascal/access-catalog/blog/es6-javascript-typescript.md

 ![](https://miro.medium.com/max/390/0*RGt-o4ovYiIt_9nS.)

-- shallow copy: The original array will be unaltered, but each of its elements would still reference their corresponding entries in the original array.
+- **shallow copy**: The original array will be unaltered, but each of its elements would still reference their corresponding entries in the original array.
 Here is one way of it. [[1]](https://stackoverflow.com/questions/14491405/javascript-passing-arrays-to-functions-by-value-leaving-original-array-unaltere)
 ```javascript
 var funcArray = someArray.slice(0);
 ```

-- deep clone / structured cloning: The most efficient way in most situation is below. [[1]](https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript) [[2]](https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript/10916838#10916838)
+- **deep clone / structured cloning**: The most efficient way in most situation is below. [[1]](https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript) [[2]](https://stackoverflow.com/questions/122102/what-is-the-most-efficient-way-to-deep-clone-an-object-in-javascript/10916838#10916838)
 ```javascript
 JSON.parse(JSON.stringify(object));
 ```
-- Fastest way to duplicate an array in javascript [[1]](https://stackoverflow.com/questions/3978492/fastest-way-to-duplicate-an-array-in-javascript-slice-vs-for-loop/20547803)
+- **Fastest way to duplicate an array in javascript** [[1]](https://stackoverflow.com/questions/3978492/fastest-way-to-duplicate-an-array-in-javascript-slice-vs-for-loop/20547803)

 - TODO: Other copies?

 ### Comparing array & object [[1]](https://stackoverflow.com/questions/7837456/how-to-compare-arrays-in-javascript)

-- Comparing arrays: Loop through them and compare every value.
+- **Comparing arrays**: Loop through them and compare every value.

-- Comparing objects: Notice that two object instances will never be equal.
+- **Comparing objects**: Notice that two object instances will never be equal.
 Notice that JSON way to compare object is fast but need attrs to be ordered.

 - TODO: Other compares?